loophp/grumphp-license-task/README.md

 ## Features

-Checks if a `LICENSE.txt` already exists.
+Make sure the `LICENSE` file exists in your project.

-If it already exists, it compares it.
-If it doesn't match, [GrumPHP][5] will propose to fix it for you.
+If it already exists, it make sure it is valid.
+If it is not valid, [GrumPHP][5] will propose to fix it for you.

 If it doesn't exist, [GrumPHP][5] will create the file.